 PWCC charges a per-item fee based on the amount of each item sold.
 The commissions for selling with PWCC are lower than traditional auction houses, and discounts are offered for bulk card submissions.

-The house holds monthly auctions, and users are paid out on the 15th of the month after the auction month has ended.
+The house holds weekly auctions, and users are paid out on 2-3 weeks after the auction has ended.
 Users may also receive a cash advance up to 50% of the card's market value before the auction.
+There are also two other ways to sell items on the PWCC platform: Fixed Price Listings and the Premier Auction.
+The fixed price listing allows you to list your items on PWCC's fixed marketplace, while items for the Premier Auction need to have an estimated marketplace value of $25,000 or more.

 To get started with PWCC, users can create a free online account and submit their baseball cards for the next upcoming auction.
 Items can be mailed directly to PWCC, and they will scan, create the item description, and list your cards on eBay.